ananupam/ananupam/README.md

 - 👋 Hi, I’m @ananupam
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Visualization
 - 📫 How to reach me : You can reach me on LinkedIn @anjalianupam or mail me at anjalianupam23@gmail.com

 <!---